meltano/meltano/docs/src/docs/plugins.md

 They are responsible for taking extracted data and putting it in an arbitrary data destination: a database, SaaS API, or file with a specific format.

 Meltano supports [Singer targets](https://singer.io): executables that implement the [Singer specification](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).

+To learn which loaders are [known to Meltano](/docs/contributor-guide.html#known-plugins) and supported out of the box, refer to the [Loaders page](/plugins/loaders/).

 ## Transforms